sambogrub/Code_repository/Cheat Sheets/Python.md

    - var_name - new column name that will store original column names
    - value_name - new column that stores values from original columns
  - contingency table - pd.crosstab(x,y)
+ - pd.get_dummies(df[columns], drop_first = True)
+   - creates a df with given columns and fills in dummy variables
+   - drop_first = True, drops the first category to help with regression models
+   -

+## numpy
+ - np.mean() gives mean/average of list/array
+ - np.std() gives standard deviation of list/array
+ - np.max() give max value
+ - np.min() gives min value
+ - np.array() sets list into a numpy array
+ - .reshape(-1,1) -1 is to have numpy arrange number of rows, 1 is number of columns
+ -

 ## Matplotlib
+ - plt.hist() plots a histogram
+   - use bins = some_value to set the intervals by which the data is devided
+ - plt.show() to show the current plot
+ - plt.close() to close the current plot, allowing you to build and show a new one without interference

 ## Seaborn
+ - df.corr(), correlation matrix of the dataframe

 ## Scipy
  - ttest_ind - two sample t-test (tstat, pval = ttest_ind(samp1,samp2))